David Muir

+Since joining ABC News in 2003, Muir has reported from international hotspots all over the world, with dispatches from Afghanistan, Iraq, Iran, Ukraine, Tahrir Square, Mogadishu, Gaza, Guantanamo, Fukushima, Beirut, Amman, and the Syrian border, among other locations.
+At ABC News, Muir has won multiple Emmy and Edward R. Murrow awards for his national and international journalism.
+He was the 2024 recipient of the Walter Cronkite Award for Excellence in Journalism.
+Muir won the Emmy for Outstanding Live News Program in both 2023 and 2024 and won the Edward R. Murrow Award for Network TV Newscast in the same years.

-According to the Tyndall Report, Muir's news reporting received the most airtime in 2012 and 2013.
-He has become one of the most visible journalists in America.
-As of 2019, World News Tonight with David Muir has become the most watched newscast in the United States.
+Muir has become one of the most visible journalists in America.
+World News Tonight with David Muir has been the most watched newscast in the United States since 2015.
+Muir's climate reporting has also been recognized with the George Polk Award, and the Alfred I. duPont-Columbia Award.

-Early life
+Early life and education

-David Muir was born into a Catholic family in Syracuse, New York, and grew up in Onondaga Hill.
-Muir has one older sibling and two younger step-siblings, as well as six nieces and three nephews.
-As a child he watched ABC News' flagship program each night with his family and credits longtime anchor Peter Jennings as his biggest journalistic influence.
-He graduated from Onondaga Central Junior-Senior High School in May 1991 and attended local Ithaca College, graduating magna cum laude with a Bachelor of Arts degree in journalism in May 1995.
+Muir was born into a Catholic family in Syracuse, New York and grew up in Onondaga Hill.
+Muir has one older sibling, two younger stepsiblings, six nieces, and three nephews.

+As a child, he watched ABC News' flagship program each night with his family.
+Muir credits longtime anchor Peter Jennings as his biggest journalistic influence.

+Muir graduated from Onondaga Central Junior-Senior High School in May 1991.
+He attended Ithaca College, graduating magna cum laude with a Bachelor of Arts degree in journalism in May 1995.
 During high school, he interned at WTVH-TV in Syracuse.
-While in college Muir was inspired by a professor who told him he had "the cut of a TV newsman."
+While in college, he was inspired by a professor who told him he had "the cut of a TV newsman".
 He spent a semester at the Institute on Political Journalism at the Fund for American Studies at Georgetown University and another semester abroad at the University of Salamanca in Spain with the Institute for the International Education of Students.

 Career

 WTVH television

 From 1994 to 2000, Muir worked as an anchor and a reporter at WTVH-TV in Syracuse, New York.
-Muir's reports from Jerusalem, Tel Aviv, Israel, and the Gaza Strip following the 1995 assassination of Israeli Prime Minister Yitzhak Rabin earned him top honors from the Radio-Television News Directors Association.
+Muir's reports from Jerusalem, Tel Aviv, Israel, and the Gaza Strip following the 1995 assassination of Israeli prime minister Yitzhak Rabin earned him top honors from the Radio-Television News Directors Association.
 The Associated Press honored Muir for Best Enterprise Reporting and Best Television Interview.
-The Syracuse Press Club recognized Muir as anchor of the "Best Local Newscast", and he was voted one of the "Best Local News Anchors" in Syracuse.
+The Syracuse Press Club recognized Muir as the anchor of the "Best Local Newscast", and he was voted one of the "Best Local News Anchors" in Syracuse.

 WCVB television

-From 2000 to 2003, Muir was an anchor and a reporter for WCVB television in Boston, where he won the regional Edward R. Murrow Award for investigative reporting and the National Headliner Award and Associated Press honors for his work tracing the path of the hijackers involved in the September 11, 2001 attacks.
-The Associated Press also recognized his news-anchoring and reporting.
+From 2000 to 2003, Muir was an anchor and reporter for WCVB television in Boston, where he won the regional Edward R. Murrow Award for investigative reporting and the National Headliner Award and Associated Press honors for his work tracing the path of the hijackers involved in the September 11, 2001, attacks.
+The Associated Press also recognized his news anchoring and reporting.